gldnblgty/langchain_sql/readme.md

-### Create a virtual environment
+### General

-Data is taken from https://www.kaggle.com/datasets/ymaricar/cmu-book-summary-dataset/
+Data is taken from https://www.kaggle.com/datasets/ymaricar/cmu-book-summary-dataset/ and then limited with just a set of books.

+The code shows how to give the agent role of Literary Analyst as well as limit OpenAI Langchain with an existing data and control the LLM replies.

 ### Create a virtual environment